 - Lead generation

-If you want your business to stand out and beat back the encroaching competition, you’ll need to bolster the troops and fight back.
+If you want your business or your blog to stand out and beat back the encroaching competition, you’ll need to bolster the troops and fight back.
 A social media sharing alliance may be just the weapon you need!

 Start slowly and prove your value.
 As you prove the value you bring to other members in your alliance, the value the alliance offers to you will grow.